PredictabilityAtScale/useLLM/readme.md

 ```

 3. Pass the customer making the call.
-If you wan to track and grant tokens to certain customers, you can pass them by a unique key (you choose, but must be encodedable in JSON, we use a UUID) and an customer identifying name.
+If you wan to track and grant tokens to certain customers, you can pass them by a unique key (you choose, but must be encodable in JSON, we use a UUID) and an customer identifying name.
 Tip: pass the customer at the level you want to track.
 A company id will allow all users for that company to be controlled as a group.
 We also don't want any PII.
-So, don't use an email address, we don't need it, and its another siurce of PII data leakage neither of us want.
+So, don't use an email address, we don't need it, and its another source of PII data leakage neither of us want.

 ```typescript